On the Job with SJW Distribution Service Inspectors

 When it comes to utility markings, some jobs are quite extensive.
 For example, a recent tag involved marking more than 3,000 feet, including paint on the ground for mains, service lines, hydrants, meters, and valves.
 Because many mains are on busy streets, traffic controls are often necessary.
 DS Inspectors will double up for these jobs to make sure all steps are taken to keep the road safe for drivers and pedestrians, while protecting the crew.
 All marking jobs must be done within 48 hours of being requested.

-Doing Your Job Differently
+Doing The Job Differently

 Mark Gutierrez, DS Inspector for 10 years, is adapting to this new way of working.
 To do his job in the current environment, he must wear all required Personal Protective Equipment (PPE).
 This includes a face covering and gloves when talking to customers.